rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 immediately: an `Ok` value holding a message if one is available and an `Err` value if there aren’t any messages this time.
-Using `try_recv` is useful if this thread has other work to do while waiting for messages: we could write a loop that calls `try_recv` every so often, handles a message if one is available, and otherwise does other work for a little while until checking again.
+Using `try_recv` is useful if this thread has other work to do while waiting for messages: we could write a loop that calls `try_recv` every so often, владелец a message if one is available, and otherwise does other work for a little while until checking again.